Monday, April 16, 2012

 Sunday, November 27, 2011

-Ragazza, 9" X 12", acrylic
+Ragazza, 9" X 12", acrylic SOLD

 This is a friend's 19 (?) year-old cat.
 I believe her name may be Bella Ragazza, meaning "beautiful girl" in Italian.
 I have to say though, I wish I'd gotten a video of her, as she has the cutest, short little legs ever!
 She reminded me a lot of my old bow-legged, fat black boy, Spaghetti, aka Spaz.

-Zoe and Miguel, 8.5 X 11.5, watercolor
+Zoe and Miguel, 8.5 X 11.5, watercolor, NFS

 "Zoe" is my California friend's first young Warmblood; she stands over 17 hands and she is not only a beautiful mover, but she is very smart too.
 A handful!